 BIT DESCRIPTION BIT(S) DEFINITION EOSC: Enable Oscillator b7 This bit controls the crystal oscillator of the RTC.
 When set to logic 0, the oscillator will start operation.
 When written to logic 1, the oscillator will stop and the device is in a low-power data retention mode.
 This bit must be 0 for normal operation.
+The RTC must have advanced at least 1 second before a mission start will be accepted.
 EMCLR: Memory Clear Enable b6 This bit needs to be set to logic 1 to enable the Clear Memory function, which is invoked as a memory function command.
 The Time-Stamp, Histogram Memory as well as the Mission Time Stamp, Mission Samples Counter, Mission Start Delay and Sample Rate will be cleared only if the Clear Memory command is issued with the next access to the device.
 The EMCLR bit will return to 0 as the next memory function command is executed.
-EM: Enable Mission b4 This bit controls whether the DS1921L will begin a mission as soon as the sample rate is written.
+EM: Enable Mission b4 This bit controls whether the DS1921H/Z will begin a mission as soon as the sample rate is written.
 To enable the device for a mission, this bit must be 0.
 RO: Rollover Enable/Disable b3 This bit controls whether the temperature logging memory is overwritten with new data or whether data logging is stopped once the memory is filled with data during a mission.
 Setting this bit to a 1 enables the rollover and data logging continues at the beginning overwriting previously collected data.
 Clearing this bit to 0 disables the rollover and no further temperature values will be stored in the temperature logging memory once it is filled with data.
 This will not stop the mission.
-The device will continue measuring temperatures and updating the histogram.
-TLS: Temperature Low Alarm Search b2 If this bit is 1, the device will respond to a Conditional Search command if during a mission the temperature has reached or is lower than the Low Temperature Threshold stored at address 020Bh.
+The device will continue measuring temperatures and updating the histogram and alarm time stamps and durations.

+BIT DESCRIPTION BIT(S) DEFINITION TLS: Temperature Low Alarm Search b2 If this bit is 1, the device will respond to a Conditional Search command if during a mission the temperature has reached or is lower than the Low Temperature Threshold stored at address 020Bh.
 THS: Temperature High Alarm Search b1 If this bit is 1, the device will respond to a Conditional Search command if during a mission the temperature has reached or is higher than the High Temperature Threshold stored at address 020Ch.
 TAS: Timer Alarm Search b0 If this bit is 1, the device will respond to a Conditional Search command if during a mission a timer alarm has occurred.
 Since a timer alarm cannot be disabled, the TAF flag usually reads 1 during a mission.
 Therefore it may be advisable to set the TAS bit to a 0, in most cases.

-Mission Start Delay
+Mission Start Delay Counter

-The content of the Mission Start Delay register determines how many minutes will have to expire after the beginning of a mission until the first temperature measurement of the mission occurs.
-The delay value is stored as unsigned 16-bit integer number at addresses 212h (low byte) and 213h (high byte).
+The content of the Mission Start Delay Counter determines how many minutes the device will wait before starting the logging process.
+The mission start delay value is stored as unsigned 16-bit integer number at addresses 212h (low byte) and 213h (high byte).
 The maximum delay is 65535 minutes, equivalent to 45 days, 12 hours, and 15 minutes.

 For a typical mission, the Mission Start Delay is 0.
-If a mission is too long for a single DS1921L to store all temperature readings at the selected sample rate, one can use several devices and set the Mission Start Delay for the second device to start recording as soon as the memory of the first device is full.
-The RO bit in the control register (address 020Eh) must be set to 0 to prevent overwriting of the recorded temperature log after the datalog memory is full.
+If a mission is too long for a single DS1921H/Z to store all temperature readings at the selected sample rate, one can use several devices, staggering the Mission Start Delay to record the full period.
+In this case, the RO bit in the control register (address 020Eh) must be set to 0 to prevent overwriting of the recorded temperature log after the datalog memory is full.
+See Mission Start and Logging Process description and flow chart for details.